Chapter 7 : 6- The Game Begins

 “He kidnapped Emily.
 I'm sorry, Ron.”
 The other Aurors stared at each other in shock and if Ron hadn’t of looked horrified before, he was now and he scathed angrily at the figure on the floor.

 “This,” He said through gritted teeth.
-“Is the bastard who did this.”
+“Is the bastard who did that.”
 He indicated towards the smouldering wreckage.
 “I saw him running towards one of his mates, but when I intercepted him, his backup took off.
-But not before setting the Dark Mark off first.
+But not before setting the Dark Mark off first though.
 Still, I was able to get this git.”
 Harry looked up sharply, expecting to see the skull staring back at him with a snake slithering from the mouth.

 “Don’t worry, Harry.”
 Phillipa said.
 “I got rid of it as soon as we started rescuing people from the rubble.
-But at least we now know we’re dealing with Death Eaters.”
+But at least we now know we’re dealing with Death Eaters; or Death Eater sympathisers at any rate.”

-At that moment, Susan Bones came running up towards them and said, slightly out of breath “The Healers have arrived, and not too soon I dare say.”
+At that moment, Susan Bones came running up towards them, her long brown hair and robes covered in dirt and blood and said, slightly out of breath “The Healers have arrived, and not too soon I dare say.”

 “How many are confirmed dead?”
 Phillipa asked coolly.